 You’ve probably heard the hype about fiber and how it can do a lot of good for your digestive system.
-Some people even make a living out of using fibers to cleanse the intestinal tract.
 While the beneficial properties of the fiber are clear, just what are the reasons to eat fiber and why is fiber important for your diet?
 The answer is simple but not always apparent.
-Fiber, along with its byproducts, helps to keep the digestive tract healthy by helping the intestine break down the food and eliminate them.
-This is also known as the primary function of fiber and the primary reason why fiber is important to eat.
+Fiber, along with its byproducts, help to keep the digestive tract healthy by helping the intestine break down the food and eliminate them.

 Below are foods with high fiber content.